Pakistan PM unveils broader plan to sell most state-owned firms | Business

 Pakistan will privatise all state-owned enterprises, with the exception of strategic entities, Prime Minister Shehbaz Sharif said on Tuesday, broadening its initial plans to sell only loss-making state firms to shore up its shaky finances.
 The announcement came after Sharif headed a review meeting of the privatisation process of loss-making state enterprises (SOEs), according to a statement from his office, which discussed a roadmap for privatisation from 2024 to 2029.

-"All of the state-owned enterprises will be privatised whether they are in profit or in losses," Sharif said, adding that offloading the SOEs will save taxpayers' money.
+"All of the state-owned enterprises will be privatised whether they are in profit or in losses," Sharif said, adding that offloading the companies would save taxpayers' money.
 The statement didn't clarify which sectors would be deemed strategic and non-strategic.

-The announcement came a day after an International Monetary Fund (IMF) mission opened talks in Islamabad for a new long-term Extended Fund Facility (EFF), following Pakistan's completion of a $3 billion standby arrangement last month, which had averted a sovereign debt default last summer.
+The announcement came a day after an International Monetary Fund mission opened talks in Islamabad for a new long-term Extended Fund Facility, following Pakistan's completion of a $3 billion standby arrangement last month, which averted a sovereign debt default last summer.
 Privatisation of loss-making SOEs has long been on the IMF's list of recommendations for Pakistan, which is struggling with a high fiscal shortfall and a huge external financing gap.
-Foreign exchange reserves are hardly enough to meet up to a couple of months of controlled imports.
+Foreign exchange reserves are hardly enough to meet a couple of months of controlled imports.

 "So to me there are really no strategic SOEs," he said.
 "The sooner we get rid of them the better.
 But this isn't the first time we have heard a PM say this and this may not be the last till these words are translated into a strategic action plan and implemented."

-Islamabad has for years been pumping billions of dollars into cash-bleeding SOEs to keep them afloat, including one of the largest loss-making enterprises Pakistan International Airline

-, which is in its final phase of being sold off, with a deadline
+Islamabad has for years been pumping billions of dollars into cash-bleeding SOEs to keep them afloat, including one of the largest loss-making enterprises Pakistan International Airline, which is in its final phase of being sold off, with a deadline later this week to seek expressions of interest from potential buyers.
+Pakistan has listed 25 entities and assets on its privatisation list, including the PIA.
+A majority of the entities are in the power sector, including four power plants, two of which are over 1,200MWs, as well as 10 generation and distribution companies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)